savantcare/ptfile/ptclient/components/rem/README.md

 Working features:

 1. Add more
+2. Tab closed with X this looses values of all local variables When rem is mounted again, in the mounted() look for records that have isNew set

 Todo:

 1. Survive page refresh since state is blank when page is refreshed.
 Use localforage
-2. Tab closed with X this makes desc blank
-   When compt is mounted look for values that have isNew set
-3. Out of 3 add more doctor removes one of them
+2. Out of 3 add more doctor removes one of them
-4. Track if submit has been pressed and then call the DB code.
+3. Track if submit has been pressed and then call the DB code.
-5. sync id between server and client
+4. sync id between server and client